allanrenucci/scalameta-semester-project/README.md

       However, this was before the [simplification](https://github.com/lampepfl/dotty/pull/4003).

 **Week 2:**
+- [x] Implement and test the parser for the "Case".

+**Week 3:**
-- [ ] Implement and test the parser for the "Case".
+- [ ] Implement and test the parser for the "Enum"
+- [ ] Find why the LF token is consumed after a case
+- [ ] Modify to permit case parsing only in an enum

  ### DONE: